Too Allergic

 Yes, sterling silver does tarnish, and, although it is annoying, it isn’t all that a bad thing, it won’t reduce the quality or luster (at least not until cleaned) of your jewelry.

-Tarnish, according to wikipedia.com, is a thin layer of corrosion that forms on some metals like silver, brass, zinc, etc., when the outermost surface of that metal undergoes a chemical reaction.
+Tarnish, according to wikipedia.com, is a thin layer of corrosion that forms on some metals like silver, brass, zinc, etc. when the outermost surface of that metal undergoes a chemical reaction.

 Copper and silver, alone, are both do tarnish, so that would naturally imply that a silver-copper alloy would mean twice the tarnishing speed.

-Tarnishing is a natural process, (it’s also called oxidization) Oxidation happens because silver reacts with the water, salt and some chemicals in the air, specifically the sulfur oxide, this causes it to produce this layer of residue called patina.
+Tarnishing is a natural process, (it’s also called oxidization) Oxidation happens because silver reacts with the water, salt and some chemicals in the air, specifically the sulfur oxide, which causes it to produce this layer of residue called patina.

 Fun Fact #3